frwd-1/sybil-defender/README.md

 During a performance evaluation, Sybil Defender analyzed a sample of approximately 8 hours of activity on the Arbitrum network prior to the airdrop snapshot in March 2023.
 The analysis identified 211 Sybil Clusters consisting of 7731 nodes in total.

-In addition, this evaluation confirmed the identification of all 4 clusters previously detected by Arbitrum's Sybil detection mechanisms.
+In addition, this evaluation confirmed the identification of all 4 clusters highlighted by Arbitrum's Sybil detection mechanisms.

 ## Sample 1